top of page

 When developing your pepeha urutau, consider these steps:

-3. Include Your Educational Journey: If relevant, mention significant places of learning from your past.
+4. Include Your Educational Journey: If relevant, mention significant places of learning from your past.
 This parallels the way traditional pepeha highlight personal growth.
-Example: “Ko Te Kāreti o [Place] i ako au.”
+For example: “Ko Te Kāreti o [Place] i ako au.” “[Translation: The college of [Place] is where I studied.]”)

-4. State Your Current Connection: Share where you currently reside to show your evolving connection with Aotearoa.
-Example: “Ko [Locality] te wāhi e noho ana au inaiānei.”
+5. State Your Current Connection: Share where you currently reside to show your evolving connection with Aotearoa.
+Example: “Ko [Locality] te wāhi e noho ana au inaiānei.” “[Translation: [Locality] is the place where I live now.]”)

-6. Highlight What You Cherish: Add a personal touch by mentioning something meaningful—perhaps a food, practice, or tradition from your heritage that you hold dear.
-Example: “Ko tētahi mea ngaro ki ahau, ko [Special Element].”
+8. Highlight What You Cherish: Add a personal touch by mentioning something meaningful—perhaps a food, practice, or tradition from your heritage that you hold dear.
+Example: “Ko tētahi mea ngaro ki ahau, ko [Special Element].” “[Translation: Something that I miss is [Special Element].]”)

-7. Conclude With Your Name: End your pepeha urutau by stating your name clearly.
-Example: “Ko [Your Name] ahau.”
+9. Conclude With Your Name: End your pepeha urutau by stating your name clearly.
+Example: “Ko [Your Name] tōku ingoa.” “[Translation: [Your name] is my name.]”)

 Embracing Cultural Exchange